 |Year||Matched with APPIC||Matched with GSPP Consortium||Did Not Match Initially||Matched with Clearinghouse||Trained Another Year||Total Placed|

 Students at the GSPP receive faculty mentorship through a variety of sources including advising, clinical supervision, scholarly supervision, and encouraging professional memberships.
 Faculty members support and guide students to develop professional relationships in the school and in the community.
 Faculty members also encourage students to participate in our continuing education offerings and other professional opportunities.

 Courses in other departments and schools of the University are available to GSPP students.
 Graduate courses in education, history, international studies, law, mass communication, social work, psychology, and sociology are described in the appropriate bulletins.
 Courses in other colleges, schools, and departments of the University give GSPP students wide exposure to historical and current areas of knowledge relevant to the education of the professional psychologist.

 A flexible dual degree program (PsyD/JD) with the College of Law in which the student earns both the PsyD and the JD degree is possible.
 The student must be admitted to both programs.
-GSPP and the College of Education jointly offer the requirements for certification as a school psychologist.
+Students can also contact the Morgridge Department of Education regarding certification in school psychology.
+For further information please contact 303-871-2503.
 GSPP also participates with Iliff School of Theology and other DU departments in a joint doctoral program of religion and psychological studies .
 For further information, contact Iliff School of Theology S-117, 2201 S. University Blvd., Denver, CO 80210, (303)744-1287.